breez/doc/src/Introducing-Breez.md

 Breez includes many more features, like full LNURL support, private mode, payment filters, Connect to Pay, biometric login, fast graph sync, scanning QR code from an image, fiat currencies and Lightning addresses.
 To learn more, please take a look at [our medium publication](https://medium.com/breez-technology), [GitHub projects](https://github.com/breez), or follow us on [Twitter](https://twitter.com/breez_tech).

-To learn more about Breez, please check out our [site](https://breez.technology) and our [medium publication](https://medium.com/breez-technology).
+To learn more about Breez, please check out our [site](https://breez.technology) and our [Medium publication](https://medium.com/breez-technology).